Best Places to Spend Chinese New Year

 Bangkok is always busy and vibrant — so it’s no surprise that Chinese New Year in Thailand’s capital is the same.
 If you’ve read about Bangkok in our best cities to spend New Year's Eve blog, expect much of the same but with a Lunar New Year twist — lion dancing, dragon parades and the awe-inspiring sight of Chinese hanging lanterns lighting up the city after dark.

 The best place to spend the Lunar New Year in Bangkok is undoubtedly in and around Bangkok’s Chinatown, where both the Thai-Chinese population and tourists gather to witness a number of special ceremonies.

 Take me to Bangkok

 If you’re visiting Bangkok for Chinese New Year, you have two options.
-You can either fly into Bangkok Suvarnabhumi Airport or Bangkok Don Mueang International Airport, depending on where you’re flying from.
+You can either fly into Bangkok Suvarnabhumi Airport (BKK) or Bangkok Don Mueang International Airport (DMK), depending on where you’re flying from.
 Airlines that fly into Bangkok include Thai Airways, Jetstar Airways, EVA Air, Emirates, Cathay Pacific, Bangkok Airways, Oman Air, and EVA Air.